dddrrreee/cs240lx-20spr/labs/11-gc/README.md

      by the program and so must be garbage (in our case: lost).

-At risk of overkill, but to try to make turn clarity up further than in most of our labs, here's simple pseudo-code:
+At risk of overkill, but in an attempt to reduce confusion, here's simple pseudo-code:

     mark_and_sweep()
        # all other memory locations must be reachable